The Data Train Team

 Prof. Dr. Kristina Klein

-W2 Professor of Business Administration, particularly Marketing and Consumer Behavior (non-tenured) at the Faculty of Business Studies & Economics at the University of Bremen
+Kristina Klein is Professor of Business Administration, particularly Marketing and Consumer Behavior (non-tenured) at the Faculty of Business Studies & Economics at the University of Bremen.

-My research is empirical-quantitative, i.e., in all my projects I work with data (primary or secondary data).
+Her research is empirical-quantitative, i.e., in all her projects she works with data (primary or secondary data) and deals with:

 - Digital technologies to improve customer experience (gamification)